opencasestudies/website-ocs-source/content/authors/montiveros/_index.md

 +++

-Michael is pursuing a master's degree in [Epidemiology](https://www.jhsph.edu/departments/epidemiology/index.html) at at the [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu).
+Michael is obtained a master's degree in [Epidemiology](https://www.jhsph.edu/departments/epidemiology/index.html) at at the [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu).
 He is interested in spatial science and its applications in public health.

+He is currently a COVID-19 Corps Data Scientist at the CDC Foundation.